This article was originally published in 2020 and has been updated.

-I’ve been in the craft beer industry for 5 years.
-I worked at Hops & Grain Brewing for 4, leaving as the Chief Communications Officer before joining the opening team at Hold Out Brewing.
-Before that, I enjoyed 10 years in radio working in the promotion department at Clear Channel Radio in San Antonio and just before craft beer was the Marketing Team Leader at Whole Foods Market in San Antonio and Austin’s Flagship.
+I’ve been in the craft beer industry for 6 1/2 years.
+I worked at Hops & Grain Brewing for 4, leaving as the Chief Communications Officer before joining the opening team at Hold Out Brewing in 2019.
+Before that, I enjoyed 10 years in radio working in the promotion department at Clear Channel Radio in San Antonio, and just before craft beer was the Marketing Team Leader at Whole Foods Market in San Antonio and Austin’s Flagship.
 I am currently the Director of Hospitality at Austin Beerworks, overseeing the taproom(s), our ABW Cantina food truck, and on-site and off-site events.

 If someone asked you to describe the current state of today’s craft beer climate what would you say?

 As with most industries, these past 2 years have been rough on craft beer.
 While we are definitely feeling an upward swing, we are still in a long battle to get where we were in 2019.
 The climate is healthy in the sense that customers are supportive, but at the same time, so many of our adjacent industries are struggling, which in turn causes a struggle for us.
 Retailers such as bars, hotels, & restaurants, have reopened in Texas, but the amount of guests they are seeing now still has plenty of growth to hit previous numbers from 2019.
 Looking at the cost of goods for ingredients and products like hops, aluminum cans, cardboard and more have risen, not to mention the length of time it takes to receive your orders.
 So while it’s great that we can again host people in our taproom and our sales to on & off-premise locations are way better than they were in 2020, we still are pushing to get back to where we were.
 We are thankful for the continuous support of craft beer fans from all over the world!